ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 You will be using this service mostly throughout the deployment process.

 #### Fargate

+> [!NOTE]
+> Fargate is a planned enhancement to the Sample Application!

 Fargate is a serverless compute engine for containers that allows you to run containers without having to manage the underlying infrastructure.